pripakhotness81/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clear, maintainable code first; optimize only when necessary and after profiling.
 Remember that code readability and simplicity contribute significantly to long-term efficiency and bug prevention."

 In more detail, this quote emphasizes that striving to write highly optimized code from the outset can often lead to complex, hard-to-understand solutions, which in turn may introduce bugs or hinder future development.
 It's wiser to ensure your code works correctly and is easy to understand, then optimize specific parts once you have concrete evidence (through profiling) that those parts are performance bottlenecks.
 This principle aligns with the modern software development practices that prioritize readability, modularity, and testability over speculative optimizations.

+# 2024-01-25
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, identify the most important tasks and focus on them first.
+By prioritizing your tasks you can ensure that you are making progress on the right things.

+Second, use time management techniques to plan out your day or week.
+Block out time for specific tasks so that when you sit down to code, you know what you need to accomplish.
+Using a scheduling tool like Todoist or Trello can help keep you organized and on track.
+ --
+ Additionally, always keep your code organized, documented, version controlled, etc. These practices will save you time and headaches down the road.
+Make sure you understand the code you're working on and if you don't, take the time to learn it.
+If you find yourself constantly struggling with a concept, consider reaching out to a colleague or taking a course to improve your understanding.